-- The revenues decreased due to a decrease in local and federal funding received from the original budget to the final budget. - The expenses were decreased from a decrease in purchased services, supplies, and materials.
+- The revenues increased due to an increase in local and federal funding received from the original budget to the final budget. - The expenses were decreased from a decrease in purchased services, supplies, and materials.

 The differences that are found between the final budget and the actual expended amounts are as follows: